Skip to content

 It’s common to want to constrain a draggable object to a subset of the canvas.
 Common examples include dragging a point along a line, or an object constrained within a box.
 Try dragging the point below around the circle:

 Constraining each planet to their orbit is a fundamentally a different kind of constraint than the kinds we can give to the optimizer; where before we were only specifying what kinds of diagrams the optimizer should converge to, now we want to specify where the user is allowed to set a shape’s position.
-Additionally, when the user does drag their mouse outside of the legal region, we need some way to define where the shape should actually go—a kind of projection.
+Additionally, when the user does drag their mouse outside the legal region, we need some way to define where the shape should actually go—a kind of projection.
 Bloom allows you express both of these behaviors with a dragConstraint:

 // calculate the center of the planet given the current "time"